 So that’s a pretty extensive list of advanced features, but we’re not done with NordVPN yet.
 Remember those two add-ons I mentioned when I was purchasing my subscription?
 Let’s talk about those real quick.

 This feature allows you to encrypt files locally on your computer or store up to 10 gigs in a secure cloud.
-Pretty interesting feature, but I’m not totally convinced it’s worth the $4.99 per month NordVPN charges.
+Pretty interesting feature, but I’m not totally convinced it’s worth the $1.49 per month NordVPN charges.
 Your computer likely already has the ability to encrypt files on its own, and nowadays storage costs are extremely low.
 For context, in 1981, a gigabyte of storage cost around $500,000.
-These days, it costs around three cents.6
+These days, it costs around three cents.6 That being said, buying NordLocker Premium might make more sense, as it has plans that offer 500 GB to 2 TB of secure cloud storage.
+It’ll cost you $3.99 to $9.99 per month for these options, but they offer way more storage, perhaps enough to backup all your files.

 That’s not to say NordLocker doesn’t add value.
 For folks who share a computer with others or travel often with a laptop full of sensitive materials, it can be a real lifesaver.
 It’s not something I’d use that often, but you might really appreciate this service.